npbenjohnson/plugin-svg/README.md

 # plugin-svg

-Svg loader for SystemJS's.
+SVG loader for SystemJS's.
 Based on [plugin-text](https://github.com/systemjs/plugin-text).
-Works using the module loader's transform hook so that SVGs can be embedded using [https://github.com/systemjs/builder](SystemJS builder).
+Works using the module loader's transform hook so that SVGs can be embedded using [SystemJS builder](https://github.com/systemjs/builder).

 Install
 ---